Make Your Logs Work for You

 Log Data as JSON Format

 Docker supports the JSON logging format, and logging data in this format is recommended.
-Docker itself stores logs as JSON files; therefore, it’s optimized to handle JSON data.
+You might wonder why.
+The reason is that Docker itself stores logs as JSON files; therefore, it’s optimized to handle JSON data.

 Final Words on Docker Logs